SBRG/MASSpy/docs/installation/docker.rst

 Once the MASSpy image is obtained, the next step is to run the image as a container using the following command::

     docker run \
+        --name mass-container \
         --mount type=volume,src=mass_project,dst=/home/masspy_user/mass_project \
         --publish 8888:8888 \
         -it sbrg/masspy:latest

 To break down the above command:

+    * --name :
+        The ``--name`` flag sets an optional name for the container that can be used to reference the container with the Docker Client.
+Here, the container is named ``mass-container``.
     * --mount :
         The ``--mount`` flag creates a volume to allow data to persist even after a container has been stopped.
         In this particular example, a mount of type ``volume`` called ``mass_project`` is mounted to the container at